Updated: Jun 16

 Drivers: 15-20% of the cost of the service

 Other service providers, while not reliant on gratuities, certainly appreciate them.
-If you have found that your vendors were particularly helpful during planning, or who went above and beyond to make sure your special day was everything you dreamed.
+If you have found that your vendors were particularly helpful during planning, or who went above and beyond to make sure your special day was everything you dreamed you may want to consider the following:

-Officiant: Non-Clergy $50-$100, Clergy may will not accept a gratuity but may request a donation to their house of worship
+Officiant: Non-Clergy $50-$100, some clergy may not accept a gratuity but may instead request a donation to their house of worship

 DJ/Emcee: $100 for DJ/MC, $50 for assistant